Generic Name: chlorothiazide sodium

 Chlorothiazide increases excretion of sodium and chloride in approximately equivalent amounts.
 Natriuresis may be accompanied by some loss of potassium and bicarbonate.

 After oral use diuresis begins within 2 hours, peaks in about 4 hours and lasts about 6 to 12 hours.
-Following intravenous use of chlorothiazide sodium, onset of the diuretic action occurs in 15 minutes and the maximal action in 30 minutes.
+Following intravenous use of Chlorothiazide sodium for injection onset of the diuretic action occurs in 15 minutes and the maximal action in 30 minutes.

 Pharmacokinetics and Metabolism

 Chlorothiazide is not metabolized but is eliminated rapidly by the kidney; 96 percent of an intravenous dose is excreted unchanged in the urine within 23 hours.
-The plasma half-life of chlorothiazide is 45-120 minutes.
+The plasma half-life of chlorothiazide is 45 to 120 minutes.
 Chlorothiazide crosses the placental but not the blood-brain barrier and is excreted in breast milk.

 INDICATIONS AND USAGE

-Chlorothiazide Sodium for Injection is indicated as adjunctive therapy in edema associated with congestive heart failure, hepatic cirrhosis, and corticosteroid and estrogen therapy.
+Chlorothiazide sodium for injection, USP is indicated as adjunctive therapy in edema associated with congestive heart failure, hepatic cirrhosis, and corticosteroid and estrogen therapy.

-Chlorothiazide Sodium for Injection has also been found useful in edema due to various forms of renal dysfunction such as nephrotic syndrome, acute glomerulonephritis, and chronic renal failure.
+Chlorothiazide sodium for injection, USP has also been found useful in edema due to various forms of renal dysfunction such as nephrotic syndrome, acute glomerulonephritis, and chronic renal failure.

 Use in Pregnancy